 Rates and Insurance

 Currently we accept Anthem, Aetna, and Husky (Medicaid), but we are actively in the process of being paneled with additional major insurance companies.
 That being said, there are many significant benefits to paying out-of-pocket (aka self-pay).
 LWC Counseling is considered an out-of-network provider for all other insurance companies at the moment.
 This means that if you do not have a plan with one of our accepted insurance companies, we will not bill your insurance company directly, and all services are paid for privately.
 We are happy to provide our clients with appointment receipts, so that they may seek potential reimbursement through their insurance (we cannot guarantee reimbursement).
 Provisionally licensed clinicians cannot provide superbills.
 Please call to inquire about which insurance carriers each team member accepts.

 Payment is required at the time of service, before your session begins.
-We currently accept payment in the form of cash or check only.
+For in-person sessions, payment is in the form of cash or check only.
 For telehealth sessions, a credit card on file (including HSA/FSA cards) will be charged on our HIPAA-compliant credit card platform.

-For child and adult clients seeing Melissa Lawrence, LPC, NCC, RPT-S™, PMH-C, intake sessions are $175 and all sessions thereafter are a standard $250.
+For child and adult clients seeing Melissa Lawrence, LPC, NCC, RPT-S™, PMH-C, intake sessions are $275 and all sessions thereafter are a standard $250.
 Group counseling rates vary along with the length and frequency each group will meet.
 We also offer longer sessions when appropriate, and often encourage couples and families to attend longer sessions whenever possible.
-Rates for longer sessions vary based on additional time and specific requests.
+Rates for longer sessions and additional services vary based on additional time and specific requests.
 Please call to inquire about the rates of our team of clinicians.